 April believes that there is no problem that cannot be solved (or dramatically improved) with the right amounts of creativity and perseverance.
 Clients value her ability to quickly synthesize a complex set of facts, analyze highly nuanced issues, and work collaboratively to develop a resolution strategy.
 As an avid crossword puzzler, April appreciates that while there may be many viable solutions to a problem, keeping an eye on the big picture often helps to identify the best solution under the circumstances.

-From Mathlete, to National Chemistry Olympiad, to Coverage Lawyer, April Gassler has spent her life solving complex problems.
-In her early career, April represented insurance and financial services companies in complex commercial disputes and nationwide class action litigation, at both the trial and appellate levels.
-For over a decade now, April’s practice has centered on counseling insurance industry clients on complex coverage issues arising from commercial general liability, directors’ & officers’ liability, and other types of professional liability insurance policies, as well as on representing those clients in insurance coverage and “bad faith” litigation.
-She also assists commercial real estate developers in the Washington, D.C. area in connection with a variety of insurance and litigation issues.
+April’s insurance-focused practice includes counseling leading insurers on complex coverage issues arising from commercial general liability and professional liability policies, litigating insurance coverage disputes in state and federal courts nationwide, pursuing and defending “bad faith” claims, and assisting commercial real estate developers in the Washington, D.C. area with a variety of insurance and litigation issues.
 In addition, April is a trained mediator with a growing Alternative Dispute Resolution practice.

 Insurance Industry Clients